 Alternative Therapy Options for Ergophobia

-Although our preferred form of mental health counselling for Ergophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Ergophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.